dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

 1. **It is not transitive**.
 It does not flow to projects that reference the project that contains the shaded package reference, nor is it a dependency of the package created by packing that project.
 2. **Its runtime assets are bundled**.
 They are copied into the output directory of the project that contains the shaded package reference, and are packed into the package created by packing that project.
 3. **Its runtime assets are renamed** such that they are specific to the referencing project.
-When the a package created from that project is consumed as a package reference, the renamed runtime assets must not collide with copies of those assets from any other shaded or unshaded package reference to the original package.
+When the package created from that project is consumed as a package reference, the renamed runtime assets must not collide with copies of those assets from any other shaded or unshaded package reference to the original package.
 4. **References to its compile assets are not exposed** by the project that contains the shaded package reference.
 For example, public APIs in compile assets of that project must not use types from the shaded package's compile assets, as the shaded package's compile assets will not be available to projects that reference that project or the package created by packing it.

 We next consider how setting `Shade="true"` on a package reference will cause it to have these behaviors.